 Event Music Coordinator

 As a cellist with deep roots in San Francisco and a former artists’ management administrator, Ben taps into a broad network of music professionals.
-He specializes in crafting custom ensembles to provide unforgettable corporate event, wedding ceremony and wedding reception music at San Francisco City Hall, in the Napa Valley and at other venues.
+He specializes in crafting custom ensembles to provide music for unforgettable corporate events, wedding ceremonies, and wedding receptions at San Francisco City Hall, in the Napa Valley, and at other venues.

 Cello and Strings Teacher